yangsophieee/aus_fire_response_strategies/README.md

 Continental-scale empirical evidence for relationships between fire response strategies and fire frequency Sophie Yang, Mark K. J. Ooi, Daniel S. Falster, Will K. Cornwell

+**License:** CC BY 4.0
+You can share, copy and modify this dataset so long as you give appropriate credit, provide a link to the CC BY license, and indicate if changes were made, but you may not do so in a way that suggests the rights holder has endorsed you or your use of the dataset.
+Note that further permission may be required for any content within the dataset that is identified as belonging to a third party.

 ## Folder: `scripts`